It’s advisable first to examine the door if you’re looking for inexpensive ways on how to open a jammed door.

 - Ensure to keep the pressure as steady as possible, and then use an unbent paperclip with a small crook at the end to pick the lock.

-- You can either use the SCRUBBING METHOD: push the paperclip in gently at the lower end of the keyhole, then lift it back and upward.
+- You can use the SCRUBBING METHOD: push the paperclip in gently at the lower end of the keyhole, then lift it back and upward.

-Repeat in a circular motion while increasing the pressure on the Allen wrench slightly each time until you feel the lock shift.
+- Repeat in a circular motion while increasing the pressure on the Allen wrench slightly each time until you feel the lock shift.
+When this happens, keep the pressure steady as you repeat the motion until the door unlocks.

-If you are not getting results, jiggle the handle vigorously (fast, though not with too much force).
+- If you are not getting results, jiggle the handle vigorously (fast, though not with too much force).

 You can try the PIN-BY-PIN METHOD: